 Like the Redmi Note 10 Pro Max, the Note 11 Pro Plus features a 108MP primary camera and an 8MP ultrawide angle, and a 2MP depth sensor.
 The camera on the front is a 16MP shooter.
 Connectivity options include 5G, 4G LTE, dual-band Wi-Fi, Bluetooth 5.1, GPS, NFC, and USB Type-C port.
 The Redmi Note 11 Pro Plus starts at $312 (converted).

 The Redmi Note 11 Pro brings a 6.67-inch OLED (FHD+) screen with a 120Hz refresh rate and a 360Hz touch sampling rate.
 It is powered by the Dimensity 920 SoC and packs a 5,160mAh battery that is touted to charge from zero to full in 43 minutes with support for 67W fast charging.

 The smartphone sports a triple rear camera setup with a 108MP primary camera, an 8MP ultra-wide-angle lens, and a 2MP macro camera.
 You also get a 16MP selfie camera.
 Other features include IR blaster, 3.5mm port, NFC, side fingerprint scanner, and stereo speakers.
 Its price starts at $250.
-The smartphone comes equipped with up to 8GB RAM and 256GB of internal storage.
+The

 The Redmi Note 11 features a 6.6-inch LCD panel (FHD+) with a 90Hz refresh rate.
 It is powered by the MediaTek Dimensity 810 5G chipset.
 The smartphone packs a 5,000mAh battery with support for 33W fast charging that is touted to charge it from zero to full in 62 minutes.